ryboe/CSS3/CONTRIBUTING.md

 You’ll want this for opening the `CSS3.YAML-tmLanguage` file.
 It gives you a highlighting option.

-Press `cmd+shift+p`, type "Package Control: Install Package", and press enter.
+Press `ctrl+shift+p`, or `cmd+shift+p` on OS X, type "Package Control: Install Package", and press enter.
 Next, type "AAAPackageDev" and press enter to install that package.

 ### Restart Sublime Text